AFC Bournemouth 1 Fulham 0

 Bournemouth didn’t exist as such until Victorian times.
 This area had been open heathland, frequented only by grazing cattle and an occasional farmer or smuggler.
 But many such isolated communities became thriving resorts during the late nineteenth century.
 Before long Thomas Hardy commented on its “glittering novelty” in Tess of the D’Urbervilles as royalty, politicians and well-off thrill-seekers came here to sample the sea air.

 Football also thrived.
-Local club Boscombe had been Southern League members since 1920; they now joined the Football League as Bournemouth & Boscombe Athletic, and would remain a Third Division side for fifty consecutive – if mostly unremarkable – seasons.
+Local team Boscombe had been Southern League members since 1920; they now joined the Football League as Bournemouth & Boscombe Athletic, and would remain a Third Division side for fifty consecutive – if mostly unremarkable – seasons.
 Their simple ground stood in King’s Park, near the site of Thistledown Barrow and surrounded by sedate public gardens laid out to commemorate Edward VII’s coronation.

 The club celebrated promotion by renaming themselves AFC Bournemouth.
-An impressionistic new badge – supposedly depicting celebrated former player Dickie Dowsett – was also designed.
+An impressionistic new badge – depicting celebrated former player Dickie Dowsett – was also designed.
 MacDougall just carried on scoring.
 He added another thirty-five League goals to his forty-two from 1970-71, and scored three hat-tricks in the 11-0 FA Cup rout of non-League Margate.

 The journey